-The Healthy Communities Initiative is focused on supporting regular programming needs of nonprofit organizations for the continuation or enhancement of existing projects, as well as the development of new project offerings.
-The Healthy Communities Initiative provides support to health-focused nonprofit organizations.
+The Healthy Communities Initiative is focused on supporting regular programming needs of nonprofit organizations for the continuation or enhancement of existing projects, the development of new project offerings, and projects that improve the organization’s internal capacity to work effectively.
+The Healthy Communities Initiative provides support to nonprofit organizations operating health-related programming.
 You can view the Request for Proposal here.
 The technical assistance webinar is available here.

 The Healthy Communities Initiative is a one-stage application process that consists of submitting the full application.
 Potential applicants do not need to submit a Letter of Inquiry.
 A potential applicant should review the Criteria section to ensure that your organization meets the Foundation’s basic eligibility requirements.
-Additionally, a potential applicant should review the Health and Wellness Focus Area to ensure your proposed project is appropriately aligned.
-If you have questions about your project, you may contact Laura Boone, Senior Program Officer, at 304-397-5955 ext.
-103 or email@example.com.
+Additionally, a potential applicant should review the Health and Wellness Focus Area, Capacity Building Focus Area, and Core Priorities Focus Areas to ensure your proposed project is appropriately aligned with at least one of the Foundation’s Focus Areas.
+If you have questions about your project, please contact Jana Stoner, Health Program Officer, at 304-397-5955 ext.
+105, email@example.com

 Grant Application Guidelines

 All Healthy Communities Initiative applications must be submitted through the Foundation’s grant management system.
 An application submitted through any other format will not be accepted.
-To begin the process, click here to establish an Organization Account or login into your existing account.
-For questions about using the grant management system, applicants should contact Janell Ray, CEO, at 304-397-5955 ext.
-101 or firstname.lastname@example.org.
+To begin the process, click here to establish an Organization Account or login to your existing account.
+For questions about using the grant management system, applicants should contact Brooke Estep, Grants Manager, at 304-397-5955 ext.
+102 or firstname.lastname@example.org.

 The following information will be requested on the grant application: